its-Shivam732/moments/README.md

 # Moments

-A photo sharing social networking app built with Python and Flask, extended with **machine learning features**.
+A photo app built with Python and Flask, extended with **machine learning features**.
 In addition to the core functionality (accounts, uploads, comments, tags, collections), this version adds:

 - **Automatic alternative text generation** for uploaded photos (improves accessibility).